Twelve rules for job applications and interviews¶

 I think the social implications of open-source software …

 It doesn’t matter which perspective you choose, because each one is as valuable as the others.
-What matters is that you are aware of the choice and making it deliberately.
+What matters is that you are aware of the choice and make it deliberately.

 Naming a chosen perspective makes it clear that you’re doing this deliberately.
 It’s also a reminder to yourself, helping you neatly round off what you have to say, keeping it within limits that you chose.